bweston6/loco/README.md

 ## API Endpoint Plan
-See the latest build of the docs in the releases tab.
+See the latest build of the docs under releases on the sidebar.
 You can find downloads under the `assets` dropdown.

 ## Installing Dependencies
 To install all project dependancies: